brianhigh/lp2da/basic_python_syntax.md

 For a more recent (2016) treatment of IPython, Numpy and Pandas, see:

-* [Python Data Science Handbook (2016)](https://seattle.bibliocommons.com/item/show/3251526030_python_data_science_handbook) (free access through *SPL*)
+* [Python Data Science Handbook (2016)](https://seattle.bibliocommons.com/item/show/3251526030_python_data_science_handbook) (free access through *SPL*) by Jake VanderPlas, UW eScience Insitute's director of research in physical sciences

-Note: This book presents the material in more of a cookbook fashion than *Python for Data Analysis*.
-Code examples are used to show the concepts with only a minimum of explanatory text.
+Note: This book presents the material in more of a cookbook or reference book fashion than *Python for Data Analysis*.
+Code examples are used to show the concepts with only a minimum of explanatory text in many sections.